SCOLIOSIS, complex SPINE & REVISION SURGERY AT OUR

 Dallas TX Scoliosis and Spine Office

-Spondylolisthesis is a condition in which one of the bones of the spine (vertebrae) slips out of place onto the vertebra below it.
+Accordingly, spondylolisthesis is a condition in which one of the bones of the spine (vertebrae) slips out of place onto the vertebra below it.
 If it slips too much, the bone might press on a nerve, causing pain.
-Spondylolisthesis usually affects the bones of the lower back (lumbar spine).
+Finally, spondylolisthesis usually affects the bones of the lower back (lumbar spine).

 MEET OUR ORTHOPEDIC SURGEONS AT OUR Dallas TX Scoliosis and Spine Office

-All of our board-certified, fellowship-trained orthopedic surgeons at Southwest Scoliosis and Spine Institute are experts in treating complex and challenging spinal conditions, having performed more than 16,000 successful spine surgeries.
+As previously stated, all of our board-certified, fellowship-trained orthopedic surgeons at Southwest Scoliosis and Spine Institute are experts in treating complex and challenging spinal conditions.
+Amazingly, they have performed more than 16,000 successful spine surgeries.

 Service Areas